-- 3.07.2 For Category 3 races, all vessels will be required to have the equipment listed in 3.07.1 - 3.07.3 For Category 2 races, all vessels will be required to have the equipment listed in 3.07.1 and an additional satellite communications transceiver or a multi-channel HF/MF SSB transceiver if the race committee request it on the race entry form. - 3.07.4 For Category 1 races, all vessels will be required to have the equipment listed in 3.07.1 and an additional satellite communications transceiver or a multi-channel HF/MF SSB transceiver. - 3.07.5 For Category 0 races, all vessels will be required to have the equipment listed in 3.07.1 and either two independent satellite communications transceiver systems or a satellite communications transceiver and a multi-channel HF/MF SSB transceiver. - 3.07.6 When an HF/MF SSB transceiver is required, it must be securely fitted to the vessel's structure and must be capable of being effective, using an emergency antenna, even if the mast(s) are lost, or an alternative effective means of communications (viable in all sea areas of the Race) must be available which does not depend on the rig of the vessel. - 3.07.7 Any satellite communication transceiver system fitted shall be capable of being used in the event of the mast(s) being lost.
-Alternatively the vessel may be fitted with other effective means of communication (viable in all sea areas of the Race) which does not depend on the rig of the vessel. - 3.07.8 All communications equipment listed in Rule 3.07 must be tested within one month of the start of the race by the captain/master or other competent person and found to be capable of transmitting and receiving satisfactorily.
+- 3.07.2 For Category 2 races, all vessels will be required to have the equipment listed in 3.07.1 and an additional satellite communications transceiver or a multi-channel HF/MF SSB transceiver if the Race Committee request it on the race entry form. - 3.07.3 For Category 1 races, all vessels will be required to have the equipment listed in 3.07.1 and an additional satellite communications transceiver or a multi-channel HF/MF SSB transceiver. - 3.07.4 For Category 0 races, all vessels will be required to have the equipment listed in 3.07.1 and either two independent satellite communications transceiver systems or a satellite communications transceiver and a multi-channel HF/MF SSB transceiver. - 3.07.5 When an HF/MF SSB transceiver is required, it must be securely fitted to the vessel's structure and must be capable of being effective, using an emergency antenna, even if the mast(s) are lost, or an alternative effective means of communications (viable in all sea areas of the Race) must be available which does not depend on the rig of the vessel. - 3.07.6 Any satellite communication transceiver system fitted shall be capable of being used in the event of the mast(s) being lost.
+Alternatively the vessel may be fitted with other effective means of communication (viable in all sea areas of the Race) which does not depend on the rig of the vessel. - 3.07.7 Any satellite communication transceiver system used during the event for sending emails from the vessel shall be capable of receiving emails from the addresses outlined in the Gateway (gateway.tallshipsraces.com). - 3.07.8 All communications equipment listed in Rule 3.07 must be tested within one month of the start of the race by the captain/master or other competent person and found to be capable of transmitting and receiving satisfactorily.

-Note; It is strongly recommended that a 24-hour listening watch is maintained where practicable.
+Note: It is strongly recommended that a 24-hour listening watch is maintained where practicable.